apache/trafficcontrol/docs/source/development/traffic_monitor_golang.rst

 * **handler** - ``traffic_monitor/cache/cache.go:Handler.Handle()``.
 Same handler type as the Stat Poller pipeline, but constructed with a flag to not precompute.
 The health endpoint is of the same form as the stat endpoint, but doesn't return all stat data.
 So, it doesn't precompute like the Stat Handler, but only processes the system data, and passes the processed result to its result channel, which is picked up by the Manager.

 * **manager** - ``traffic_monitor/manager/health.go:StartHealthResultManager()``.
 Takes preprocessed results, and aggregates them.
 For the Health pipeline, only health availability data is aggregated.
 Aggregated results are then placed in shared data structures (lastHealthDurationsThreadsafe, lastHealthEndTimes, etc).
-See :ref:`Aggregated Availability Data`.
+See :ref:`Aggregated Availability Data <agg-avail-data>`.

 Peer Pipeline